vjovanov/actormig/actor-migration.md

 Future major releases of Scala will not contain Scala actors as the part of the distribution.

 In section "Deciding on Migration" we will discuss what possibilities the user has.
-In section "Migration Overview" we will describe the migration process and talk about what is being changed in the Scala distribution and Scala actors code base in order to support it .
+In section "Migration Overview" we will describe the migration process and talk about what is being changed in the Scala distribution and Scala actors code base in order to support it.
 Then in section "Step by Step Guide for Migration to Akka" we show individual steps, with working examples, that one needs to take to convert the code to the version compatible with Akka.
 Finally, in section "Staying with Scala Actors" we explain how to chnage your build to the non deprecated version.

 ## Deciding on Migration

 Each user of Scala actors can choose between staying with the current design and migrating to Akka actors.
 In this section explain which actor use cases will require non trivial code changes in order to migrate.
 Based on actors use cases in the user code base it will be easier to decide on which path to choose.

 One of fundamental differences between Scala and Akka actors is exhaustivity of `react`/`receive` methods.